cloud-hypervisor/cloud-hypervisor/README.md

 $ popd
 ```

+Multiple arguments can be given to the `--disk` parameter, currently the firmware requires that the bootable image is on the first disk.

 ### Custom kernel and disk image

 #### Building your kernel

-`cloud-hypervisor` supports direct kernel boot into a `vmlinux` ELF kernel image.
+`cloud-hypervisor` also supports direct kernel boot into a `vmlinux` ELF kernel
-You want to build such image first:
+image.
+You want to build such an image first:

 ```shell